-Here is my OHTSU FP0612 A/S Tire review.
+Here is my OHTSU FP0612 A/S review.
 I just recently had a flat and was shopping for some new tires.
 When looking for new tires I found these OHTSU FP0612 A/S very reasonably priced.
 Since I did not see a lot of information on these, I decided to do my own review.
 I plan to document the tread wear and how they are in multiple driving conditions.
 I also found some interesting information about this OHTSU tire when looking into it.
+(Its actually a re-branded Falken ZE612 more info below)

 I had 48,000 miles on my Subaru Impreza when I hit a screw and got a flat.
 While the screw was in the center, with this many miles and being close to needing tires anyways I decided to just get a new set.
 These were the original tires on the car and they were pretty worn.